Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **It's easier to find clients if you are already in Germany.** You can attend meet ups, network and meet potential clients in person.
 This is why it can be easier to apply for the visa in Germany, and not from abroad.

-## Apply for the German freelance visa
+## Apply for a freelance visa

 If you are not a EU or [[EEA]] citizen or permanent resident, you need a [residence permit](/glossary/Aufenthaltstitel) to work in Germany.

 **[Do you need a residence permit? ➞](/guides/residence-permit)**

-Everyone else needs a residence permit to work in Germany.
-To be self-employed, you must [apply for a German freelance visa](/guides/freelance-visa).
-This takes 3 to 6 months.[^8] You can't work before you get the residence permit.
+If you need a residence permit, you must [apply for a German freelance visa](/guides/freelance-visa).
+[It takes a few months](/tools/residence-permit-feedback) to get it.[^8] You can't start working without it.
 If you already have a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], it might allow you to freelance already.

 If you are a citizen of **{{AUFENTHV_41_COUNTRIES}}**, you can visit Germany for up to 90 days without a visa.[^6] You can come to Germany and apply for a freelance visa in Germany.
 It's easier to prepare your freelance visa application if you are already in Germany, but you might spend more time in Germany without an income.

 If you come from another country, you need a [job seeker visa](/glossary/Job%20seeker%20visa) or an [opportunity card](/glossary/Chancenkarte) to come to Germany.
 A [[Schengen visa]] is not enough.
 Once you are in Germany, you can apply for the freelance visa.
-It's better if you apply for a German freelance visa from your home country instead.
+It's better if you apply for a German freelance visa from your home country.

-[Getting a visa appointment](/guides/berlin-auslanderbehorde-appointment) can take up to 6 months in Berlin.
-You could get the visa immediately at the end of your *[[Ausländerbehörde]]* appointment, or you could receive it 1 to 3 months later.
-You will get a temporary visa (*[[Fiktionsbescheinigung]]*) while you wait for the decision.
-It lets you stay in Germany, but it does not let you work.
-You need enough savings to survive until you get your visa.

 **[How to apply for the German freelance visa ➞](/guides/freelance-visa)**